redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

 FT.SEARCH idx:schools "nature" RETURN 2 name description
 ```

-With Fuzzy search we can search for words that are similar to the one we're querying for.
+With Fuzzy search, we can search for words that are similar to the one we're querying for.
 The number of `%` indicates the allowed Levenshtein distance (number of different characters).
 So the query would "culture" would match on "cultural" too, because "culture" and "cultural" have a distance of two.
 ```redis Fuzzy text search
 // Perform a Fuzzy text search on all text fields: query for documents with words similar to 'culture' with a Levenshtein distance of 2.